Hebephilia

 Overview

-Hebephilia denotes a sexual attraction oriented primarily toward pubescent minors (conventionally those in early adolescence whose bodies show the onset of puberty (broadly Tanner stages 2–3, roughly ages 11–14).
+Hebephilia denotes a sexual attraction oriented primarily toward pubescent minors: conventionally those in early adolescence whose bodies show the onset of puberty (broadly Tanner stages 2–3, roughly ages 11–14).
 It is positioned between pedophilia (a prepubescent focus) and the lay term ephebophilia (attraction to older, post-pubescent adolescents).
 This encyclopedia treats the construct descriptively, as forensic and diagnostic literature does, and includes no instructional content of any kind.
 Its inclusion exists for completeness and harm-prevention literacy, not endorsement.
-Because the topic concerns children, the absolute legal and ethical line) any sexual conduct involving a minor is abusive and criminal, frames everything below.
+Because the topic concerns children, one absolute line frames everything below: any sexual conduct involving a minor is abusive and criminal.

 History & origins